Verbal Question-Bank for GMAT Winners

 (E) the work visa was suggested to be an improvement of immigration law by the ACLU.

-2. In the 1920s, many stockbrokers were unable to collect payment from their investors, and it was major contributor to the failure of the stock market in 1929.
+2. In the 1920s, many stockbrokers were unable to collect payment from their investors, and it was a major contributor to the failure of the stock market in 1929.

 (A) In the 1920s, many stockbrokers were unable to collect payment from their investors, and it